Visit Pacentro, one of the most beautiful towns in Abruzzo

 Porchetta – The Queen of Abruzzo

-4000y old culinary tradition.
-Porchetta it’s a whole pig seasoned with garlic, pepper, salt and rosemary.
-Then is marinated for 24h and slow-cooked for 8/9h in a wooden fired oven.
+4000 years old culinary tradition.
+Porchetta it’s a whole pig seasoned with garlic, pepper, salt, and rosemary.
+Then is marinated for 24 hours and slow-cooked for 8/9h in a wooden fired oven.

 The crunchy crust on the outside and tender juicy meat on the inside

-Vino Cotto is an ancient sweet wine, produced by the must of Montepulciano grapes, reduced by 1/3 in a copper pot and then blended with 50+ years old vintages.
+Vino Cotto is an ancient sweet wine, produced by the must of Montepulciano grapes.
+It is reduced by 1/3 in a copper pot and then blended with 50+ years old vintages.
 Following the same process as the balsamic vinegar.
 Best served after a meal with some homemade ‘biscotti’ or ‘cantucci’.

 Those are just some of the typical products of the culinary tradition in Abruzzo.
 I hope this gives you an idea of meals & drinks to taste when you are here in Abruzzo.

-This is the city of Ovid, rich of history and traditional products like ‘confetti’ (almond coated sweets ), currently exported all around the world.
+This is the city of the poet Ovid, rich in history and traditional products like ‘confetti’ (almond coated sweets ), currently exported all around the world.

-This lovely ancient village, where the time seems has stopped.
-Was named as the photographers’ town for the international appeal it has been receiving.
+This lovely ancient village, where the time seems to stop.
+Scanno was named as the photographers’ town for the international appeal it has been receiving.

 Don’t miss the Scanno’s lake with its heart shape, and to reach the photo spot you have to walk on the ‘love path’…walking through untouched nature habited by bears, wolfs, deers and other loving animals.

 Another example of a medieval village, also in the network of ‘one of the most beautiful villages of Italy’.
 Protected by the Sagittario gorges with an impressive view of nature and other historic treasures to be discovered.